AriFordsham/GHCWiki/gitlab/labels.md

 # Miscellaneous

  * ~"Developer Experience": All things related to both the bells and whistles in the development process, and the things that may hamper the usage and understanding of the codebase outside of the documentation.
-CI and documentation already have their own labels, so it is about the joy of programming.
+CI, error messages and documentation already have their own labels, you may thus tag issues that are not linked to those with this label.
+It is about the joy of programming.
  * ~"CI breakage": Denotes a bug that broke CI (this could likely be dropped; nothing should break CI now)
  * ~"user-facing": Denotes a merge request which changes the interface exposed by GHC or its core libraries in a user-noticeable way.
 Merge requests so-marked trigger the head.hackage build jobs.
  * ~"broken test": An issue due to which one or more tests in the testsuite are marked as `expect_broken`